 Country foods (also known as land foods, bush foods, traditional foods, harvested foods)

 Indigenous people have a deep history of hunting, fishing, trapping, gathering and sharing, not buying, food.
 Country foods are critical for indigenous health, well-being and culture and are generally in decline which is reducing consumption (Wendimu et al., 2018; Kenny et al., 2018; Luppens and Power, 2018).
 Caribou, whales, walruses and polar bears, amongst other mammals, are often under restrictions and or quota (ITK, 2017).
-The increasing shift to grocery store food and Western diets is associated with a host of problems (see studies cited in Spring et al., 2018).
+The increasing shift to the wage economy, grocery store food and Western diets is associated with a host of problems (see studies cited in Spring et al., 2018; Wilson et al., 2020).
 Data on country foods and their nutrients can be found at the CINE Indigenous foods database.

 The ability to access traditional foods has been pushed aside by mainstream economic interests in many sectors, including: forest management planning; hydro development that prevents the migration of fish species; and roads, industrial and housing developments.
 All this has impeded the preservation and growth of traditional medicines as well as the natural migration of large animals, water fowl, and other animals that are traditional food and medicine sources and which represent deep cultural relationships for Indigenous peoples.
 (PFPP 2011:10; see also Thompson et al., 2019; suiki?st [Terbasket, P.], 2019; Thompson and Pritty , 2020).